 Price, availability, and device compatibility

-The HomePod mini is $99 USD, and is available in space gray and white in the following countries:
+The HomePod mini is $99 USD, and is available in space gray, white, blue, yellow, and orange.

 HomePod mini is compatible with the following devices: